parmes/parmes/solfec-1.0/examples/time_series.rst

 .. _timeseries: https://github.com/tkoziara/solfec/tree/master/examples/time-series

-:ref:`TIME_SERIES <solfec-user-times>` object can be used in Solfec-1.0 to prescribe time--dependent :ref:`constraints <solfec-user-constraints>` and
+:ref:`TIME_SERIES <solfec-1.0-user-times>` object can be used in Solfec-1.0 to prescribe time--dependent :ref:`constraints <solfec-1.0-user-constraints>` and
-:ref:`loads <solfec-user-loads>`.
+:ref:`loads <solfec-1.0-user-loads>`.
 The three minimalist input files included with this example illustrate the ways the time series can be used:
 :numref:`basic-ts`, :numref:`cached-ts`, :numref:`labeled-ts` below include comments and are self--explanatory.
 An animated output of the *cached--ts.py*
 example is included as video [1]_.